JustinZhucs/web-gallery/README.md

 - [X] Ratelimiting (upstash)

 ## Additional Features/Tasks
+- [ ] Fix the error when deleting an image
 - [ ] Fix the page layout for images of different resolutions
 - [ ] Selecting images on gallery page
 - [ ] "infinite scoll"